 |Item Type:||Thesis (PhD)|

 |Additional Information:||A thesis submitted to Middlesex University in partial fulfilment of the requirements for the degree of Doctor of Philosophy.|

-|Research Areas:||School of Science and Technology > Natural Sciences|
+|Research Areas:||A. > School of Science and Technology > Natural Sciences|

-|Deposited On:||11 Oct 2010 13:23|
+|Date Deposited:||11 Oct 2010 13:23|